How to Protect Your Rights when Detained by Law Enforcement in Texas?

 In addition, a person can face failure to identify charges if they provide a false name to a police officer who has good cause to believe that the person witnessed a criminal offense.

-What to Do if Your Rights Have Been Violated During Detention?
+What to Do If Your Rights Have Been Violated during Detention?

 If you believe that your rights have been violated by a law enforcement officer during your detention or arrest, do not hesitate to contact a skilled criminal defense attorney.
 Write down everything that happened and, if there were any witnesses, collect their contact information.